zorael/kameloso/README.md

 It can technically be any string and not just one character.
 It may include spaces if enclosed within quotes.

 Additionally, prefixing commands with the bot's nickname also always works, as in `kameloso: seen MrOffline`.
-Most administrative commands can only be called this way; notably everything that only outputs information to the local terminal.

-If an empty prefix is set, commands may only be invoked by prefixing them with the bot's nickname.
+Some commands require it.
+If an empty command prefix is set, commands may only be invoked by prefixing them with the nickname this way.

 #### ***Except nothing happens***